dvespasiani/atac-seq-preprocessing/README.md

 mkdir slurm-report
 sbatch utils/run-on-cluster.sh
 ```
+**PS:**  Be sure to correctly specify the name AND location of your python virtual environment in the corresponding line in the `utils/run-on-cluster.sh` file!
+There should be no need to change anything else in there.
 ----
 ## Pipeline overview
 The pipeline contained in this repo goes through the following steps: